 - Support for “Trace Scenarios” (one or more message providers, filters, and views)

-For now this tool is in beta stage and will be so until mid 2013.
 I would say it’s a must-have tool for Network administrators since there is so much you can do.
-There is a new TechNet blog dedicated for Microsoft Message Analyzer.
-You can download it here along with related resources.
+There is a TechNet blog dedicated for Microsoft Message Analyzer.

 Do let us know your feedback.